Samfresh-ai/appealflows/README.md

 ## Why this matters

-Good moderation is not just removal speed.
-It is consistency, accountability, and closure.
+Good moderation is not only removal speed.
+It is also consistency, accountability, and closure.
 AppealFlow gives mod teams a process they can measure and gives banned users a clear answer instead of a forgotten thread.

 ## Official references